conleym/mac-setup/README.md

 ## Prerequisites

-Install Xcode.
-(The command line tools are insufficient. python3 seems to be unable to verify ssl certificates without the full app).
+1. Install Xcode.
+1. Sign in to the app store if you want to install apps with `mas`.

 ## How to